Jagadish Chandra Bose: Early life and education

 Jagadish Chandra Bose was born on 30 November 1858 to a Bengali Kayastha family of Brahmos in Mymensingh, Bengal Presidency (now part of Bangladesh).
-His family were originally from the village of Rarhikhal in Munshiganj, Dacca district.
+His family was originally from the village of Rarhikhal in Munshiganj, Dacca district.
 His father was a leading member of the Brahmo Samaj and worked as a civil servant with the title Deputy Magistrate and Assistant Commissioner of Police (ACP) in several places, including Faridpur and Bardhaman.

 Bose's father sent Bose to a Bengali-language school for his early education, as it was important to him that his son should study in his native language and culture before studying in English.
 Speaking at the Bikrampur Conference in 1915, Bose described the effect this early education had on him:

 At that time, sending children to English schools was an aristocratic status symbol.
 In the vernacular school, to which I was sent, the son of the Muslim attendant of my father sat on my right side, and the son of a fisherman sat on my left.
 They were my playmates.
 I listened spellbound to their stories of birds, animals, and aquatic creatures.
 Perhaps these stories created in my mind a keen interest in investigating the workings of Nature.
 When I returned home from school accompanied by my school fellows, my mother welcomed and fed all of us without discrimination.
 Although she was an orthodox old-fashioned lady, she never considered herself guilty of impiety by treating these 'untouchables' as her own children.
 It was because of my childhood friendship with them that I could never feel that there were 'creatures' who might be labeled 'low-caste', I never realized that there existed a 'problem' common to the two communities, Hindus and Muslims.

 Bose joined the Hare School in Kolkata in 1869, followed by SFX Greenherald International School, also in Dhaka.
 In 1875, he passed the entrance examination of the University of Dhaka and was admitted to St Xavier's College, Calcutta.
 There, he met Jesuit Father Eugene Lafont, who played a significant role in developing his interest in natural sciences.
 He received a BA from the University of Dhaka in 1879.

 Bose wanted to follow his father into the Indian Civil Service, but his father forbade it, saying his son should be a scholar who would "rule nobody but himself."
 Bose went to England to study medicine at the University of London, but had to quit because of ill health, possibly worsened by the chemicals used in the dissection rooms.